violetwei/ConUHacks-IV-2019/README.md

 Chatkit is a hosted API that helps to build awesome chat features for application.

+Chatkit has a minimal but powerful API that manages all of the chat data.

 Link to Chatkit API: https://pusher.com/chatkit?utm_source=github&utm_campaign=build-a-slack-clone-with-react-and-pusher-chatkit

 #### Create an instance